 Phytowhat?
 I know it is a mouthful word, but in essence they are compounds found in plants and vegetables (mostly) that have benefitial effects in health.
 One of the most well-known are antioxidants.

 Huel is rich in phytonutrients, namely, lycopene (antioxidant), lutein (antioxidant), zeaxanthin (prevention of macular degeneration), ferulic acid (antibacterial), avenathramides (anti-inflammatory), lignans (reduced carciovascular disease), tocols (antioxidants), phytic acid (antioxidant) and beta-glucans (lower blood cholesterol).

 All the information about which Huel’s phytonutrients and their role can be found in their site.

 As final point, we want to mention that Huel uses sucralose in the powder as sweetener – while stevia is used as natural sweeteners in the flavourings.
 Despite the fact that sucralose might have had bad reputation, it has not been proven to be harmful to our health.
-So do not be concerned about it.

-More about Huel
+More About Huel

 More about the Founders

 At the heart of the company, Huel’s founders offer up strong nutritional credibility and this is reflected in their product endorsements and nutritional balance.

 Julian Hearn is a veteran of the entrepeneur world, with a full life of employement providing him with plenty of experience.
 After graduating in Bournemouth University in Marketing, he worked in multiple marketing and managerial positions, including Starbucks, Tesco and Waitrose.
 In 2008, he founded Mash Up Media Limited, which he sold 3 years later for millions to an American company, before starting with Huel in 2014.